The Verulamium Museum, St Albans

-Within the purpose built museum are recreated Roman rooms, and a variety of interactive displays aimed at getting the younger generation involved in learning more about the Roman world.
+Within the purpose built museum are recreated Roman rooms and a variety of interactive displays aimed at getting the younger generation involved in learning more about the Roman world.
 Most importantly, the museum showcases some of the finest examples of Roman mosaics and wall paintings anywhere outside the Mediterranean.

-Among the major finds you can see is a very striking shell mosaic; a semi-circular design dated to abut AD 150.
+Among the major finds, you can see is a very striking shell mosaic; a semi-circular design dated to about AD 150.
 There is a small bronze figure of a goddess known as The Verulamium Venus (though it may possibly represent Persephone, goddess of the underworld, rather than Venus).
 You can see coins made by the local Catuvellani tribe prior to the Roman invasion, and iron plates from a legionary's body armour.
 Perhaps even more impressive is the 'Folly Lane Mail armour', part of the personal possessions of a local king which were placed on a funeral pyre along with enamelled horse gear and a chariot.

-Aside from major Roman finds around St Albans there are objects from both before and after the Roman period. among this group of displays are Saxon weapons, including a knife and spearhead discovered at King Harry cemetery.
+Aside from major Roman finds around St Albans, there are objects from both before and after the Roman period. among this group of displays are Saxon weapons, including a knife and spearhead discovered at King Harry cemetery.